howdoicomputer/crib/CONTRIBUTING.md

   6. Run `script/test`.
 If your tests fail or you committed any Rubocop offences return to step 5.
   7. Run `open coverage/index.html` in your browser.
 If your changes are not completely covered by your tests, return to step 3.
   8. Add documentation for your feature or bug fix.
-  9. Run `yard`.
-If your changes are not 100% documented, go back to step 8.
+  9. Run `yard` then `bundle exec inch`.
+If your changes are not 100% documented or don't get good grades, go back to step 8.
   10. Add, commit, and push your changes.
 For documentation-only fixes, please add `[ci skip]` to your commit message to avoid needless CI builds.
   11. Submit a pull request.